Jolly-Roger-Telephone-Company/cidvv-spec/draft-anderson-askew-cidvv.md

 This two-call mechanism (first vetting call + return vouch call) allows the originating CIDVV platform to confirm that the asserted Caller-ID is valid without completing the initial call.

-## Failed Vouch Call Flow
+## Unsuccessful Vouch Call Flow

-The following diagram shows a failed vouch attempt by an impersonator (Mallory) who spoofs Alice's Caller-ID.
+The following diagram shows an unsuccessful vouch attempt by an impersonator (Mallory) who spoofs Alice's Caller-ID.

 ~~~~
   Mallory     CIDVV_A      SBC_A        PSTN       SBC_B    Voicemail_B